 Bonus #2: Tom’s step-by-step email marketing course for authors and beginners.
 Email marketing is the #1 most effective strategy for selling a lot of books in a single day.
 This is information every author should have to succeed.

 $497 Value.
 FREE!

-Tom’s complete resource list of tools, software, services, apps, checklists and systems to become more productive and increase your book sales.
+Bonus #3: Tom’s complete resource list of tools, software, services, apps, checklists and systems to become more productive and increase your book sales.
+PRICELESS!

-Bestseller Ranking Pro also comes with a 30-day No Questions Asked Guarantee if you’re not absolutely thrilled with your investment.
-Just request for 100% full money-back refund anytime within 30 days.
+Bonus #4: Bestseller Ranking Pro also comes with a 30-day no-questions-asked guarantee.
+If you’re not absolutely thrilled with your investment, just request a 100% full money-back refund within 30 days.

-Join Tom for a free webinar training on How to Crack the Code to #1 Amazon Bestseller Rankings to learn even more and get a live demonstration of this 5-Step Market Research Process.
+Join me for How to Crack the Code to #1 Amazon Bestseller Rankings, a free webinar that will teach you even more and provide a live demonstration of the 5-Step market research process.